 None for most people, but noneligible individuals pay up to $471 per month (if they have 39 or fewer quarters of Medicare-covered employment)

 $371 a day for the 61st to 90th day each benefit period; $742 a day for the 91st to 150th day for each lifetime reserve day (total of 60 lifetime reserve days); $185.50 a day for the 21st to 100th day each benefit period for skilled nursing facility care

 Part B (medical)

-The standard Part B premium amount is $135.50 (subject to an income-based adjustment).
+The standard Part B premium amount is $148.50 (subject to an income-based adjustment).
 However, some people who get Social Security benefits will pay less than this amount.
-See below for more information.
+See below for more information

 Most people pay the standard Part B premium of $148.50.
 But if your modified adjusted gross income as reported on your federal income tax return from two years ago is above a certain amount, you’ll pay the standard premium plus an extra charge called the Income Related Monthly Adjusted Amount (IRMAA).